 | Notifications | Async collaboration notifications |

-| Recorder | Session recording and playback |
+| Recorder | Audio, video, and screen recording with playback |

 | CRDT | Collaborative editing with Tiptap, CodeMirror, BlockNote, or ReactFlow |